Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 * easily login or logout so that I can acces my personal account information.
 * easily recover my password in case I forget it so that I can recover access to my account.
 * receive an email confirmation after registering so that I can verify that my account registration was succesful.
-* have a personalized user profile so that I can view my personal order history and order confirmations, as well as saving default delivery information.
+* have a personal user profile so that I can view my personal order history and order confirmations, as well as saving default delivery information.
+* add products to my personal wishlist so that I can view all products that I wish to have and delete them as well.
+* add a review to a product that will display on the product detail page so that I can inform other potential buyers about the quality of the clothes I bought and give feedback to the company itself about their products.
+* add a review to my personal reviews page so that I can view, edit and delete all my reviews.

 Store Owner Goals
 As a store owner, I want to be able to: